 After a raucous welcome by village children and a tropical drink, we embarked on our four-day adventure in Nauta, Peru.
 Refurbished in 2017, the Delfin III is a three-story ship that carries up to 43 passengers.

-My air-conditioned cabin had an expansive and modern living area and an unusually spacious bathroom.
 But my favorite feature was the floor-to-ceiling windows which treated me every morning to a different jungle view, literally a few feet from….my feet.
 A mug of steaming coffee in hand, lounging in a luxurious bed and watching the sun filter through the lush green leaves was the perfect way to start each day.

 A Jaunt in the Jungle